 2. Contact the Police

 An accident that causes damage to your vehicle does not always require a call to the police.
 However, they should be called if there’s an obstruction left in the road after the collision.
-For example, you hit and kill a deer when driving.
+For example, you hit and kill a deer while driving.
 The animal is still lying in the roadway and could become a potential hazard for other drivers.
 By calling the police right away, you reduce the chance of anyone else hitting the animal or your vehicle.

 Most of the time, the police will ask you questions and fill out a police report.
 This report can also potentially help you when you file your insurance claim.